deadlyvipers/dojo_rules/introduction.md

 ### Introduction
 Hi I'm Daniel.
 This dojo is rad.

-My favorite path has been PHP.
+Favorite path is PHP.